Trupanea

 Habitat

 Agricultural orchards containing fruit trees; natural associated with Asteraceae plants.
-Specific habitat preferences vary by and host availability.
+Specific habitat preferences vary by and host plant availability.

 Distribution